suredone/qdone/README.md

     -o, --idle-for number   Minutes of inactivity after which a queue is considered idle. [default: 60]
-    --delete                Delete the queue if it is idle.
-The fail queue also must be idle unless you use --unpair.
+    --delete                Delete the queue if it is idle along with its corresponding fail queue and dlq.
-    --unpair                Treat queues and their fail queues as independent.
-By default they are treated as a unit.
-    --include-failed        When using '*' do not ignore fail queues.
-This option only applies if you use --unpair.
-Otherwise, queues and fail queues are treated as a unit.
     --prefix string         Prefix to place at the front of each SQS queue name [default: qdone_] --fail-suffix string    Suffix to append to each queue to generate fail queue name [default: _failed] --region string         AWS region for Queues [default: us-east-1]